 In our last post, we focused on the advantages of automated BOMs vs. manual spreadsheet-based systems.
-Today, we’re going to drill down a little further into types of BOM’s so that you have a better understanding of some of the available options.
+Today, we’re going to drill down a little further into types of BOMs (Bills of Materials) so that you have a better understanding of some of the available options.

 What is BOM in the manufacturing sector?
 BOMs are a comprehensive list of raw materials or assemblies required for production.
-While there are many types of BOM’s, some of which are unique to specific business sectors, two types stand out as the most common – manufacturing and engineering.
+While there are many types of BOMs, some of which are unique to specific business sectors, the following 10 types of BOMs stand out as the most common for manufacturing and engineering industry:

 1. Manufacturing Bill of Materials (mBOM)

 The manufacturing BOM (mBOM) is employed when a business needs to show all the parts and assemblies required to build a finished product.
 Parts that require processing prior to assembly must also be included in the mBOM.
 The document contains information that is disseminated to all the integrated business systems involved in ordering parts and building the product, including enterprise resource planning (ERP), materials resource planning (MRP) and, in some cases, manufacturing execution system (MES).
 This is the most common type of BOM for a manufacturing company.

 The mBOM depends on the accuracy of the quantities of parts ordered during the manufacturing process.
 This helps ensure that the purchasing department can maintain the optimal schedule for ordering the necessary parts and negotiate the best possible price from applicable vendors.

 2. Engineering Bill of Materials (eBOM)